-We’ve flown often, and after a few uncomfortable flights with either way too much carry-on luggage, or forgetting the essentials to forgo carry on luggage altogether, we’ve finally figured out the balance: our non-negotiable carry on packing list.
+After a few uncomfortable flights with either way too much carry-on luggage, or forgetting the essentials to forgo carry-on luggage altogether, we’ve finally figured out the balance: our non-negotiable carry on packing list.
 Along with our travel must-haves, we’ve also listed what not to pack (looking at you, face masks and mists), because it’s not necessary and it’s actually not doing you any favours.
 Below, we’ve listed the travel essentials you should always pack in your carry-on luggage, no matter the length of the flight.

 If there is one packing rule to stick to with carry-on luggage, it’s to pack only what is necessary.
 Pare down to the basics to avoid lugging around heavier carry-on luggage than you need to.
 It also makes for a guaranteed hassle-free process through security check, and you’ll probably notice that we’re all about making the travel process stress-free.
 (Goodbye, travel anxiety!) 👌

-TD:LR: The Carry On Packing List You Really Need (The Things I’d Never Travel Without)
+The Carry On Packing List You Really Need:

 - A broad-spectrum SPF 30 (I apply before, & then reapply this powdered SPF)